Support with choosing a school - the Parents' School Preference Adviser

 Deciding which school you would prefer your child to attend is a very important decision.

-The deadlines for making an application for primary or secondary school places for September 2021 have now passed.
-If you haven’t yet made an application and still need to apply for a place, go to the School Admissions webpages to complete a late application.
+The applications for primary and secondary school places for September 2024 are now open.
+If you need to apply for a place, please visit the School Admissions webpages.